Diceycle/Arknights-Material-Planner/README.md

       window that does accept input
     * Finally, you might need to adjust the border values in `arknightsWindowBorder` for the screenshots to get cropped correctly.
-* **Note that this feature will resize your Arknights window and send mouse input to it.** If you want to make sure not to accidentally do that you can turn the feature off entirely by setting the `depotParsingEnabled` configuration parameter to `false`.

 ### Minor Features and UI